Inmate allegedly handed Dauphin County Deputy DA envelope containing fecal matter

-DAUPHIN COUNTY — An inmate at Dauphin County Prison faces a charge of aggravated assault by a prisoner after he allegedly handed an envelope containing fecal matter to the county’s deputy district attorney.
+DAUPHIN COUNTY — An inmate at Dauphin County Prison faces a charge of aggravated harassment by a prisoner after he allegedly handed an envelope containing fecal matter to the county’s deputy district attorney.

 The incident occurred during a pre-trial hearing on April 18 for Rasheem Drummond, who was accused — and later convicted — of robbery and carrying a firearm without a license.